averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ![2024 01 11 17H33 18](/assets/images/auth-series-2/2024-01-11_17h33_18.png)

 ### 3. Register the MicrosoftIdentityWebApiAuthentication

-Once the above setup completed, we will enable api protection by customizing the **Program.cs** file.
+Once the above setup is completed, we will enable the api protection by customising the **Program.cs** file.
 Add the following namespace:

 ```
 using Microsoft.Identity.Web;
 ```

-then add the following code to register the **MicrosoftIdentityWebApiAuthentication** to enable api authentication/protection using JWT Token from Microsoft Entra ID/Azure AD.
+Then add the following code to register the **MicrosoftIdentityWebApiAuthentication** to enable api authentication/protection using JWT Token from Microsoft Entra ID/Azure AD.

 ```
 services